-- 4.19 When considering the maturity of the NIEPS, it should be noted that bulk transfers of pension liabilities are likely to have increased the maturity of the scheme further relative to that indicated above (assuming that mainly benefits in respect of active members have been transferred out of the scheme). - 4.20 The percentage of the NIEPS's assets by market value invested in return-seeking assets reflects, in part, changes in market conditions over time.
-It is therefore not appropriate to place undue weight on the investment allocation at any particular date (also noting that the split between return seeking and non-return seeking assets is a broad classification and different categorisations may be possible).
-The strategic benchmark allocation, as stated in the Statement of Investment Principles, provides a better indication of the scheme's longer-term investment strategy.
-More generally, the simplified analysis presented in this section ignores many detailed risk and return factors that schemes' trustees take into account when deciding on investment strategy. - 4.21 As noted above, in their consideration of risk, one key factor for the trustees is the financial strength of the sponsoring employer (the employer's covenant).
+- 4.20 When considering the maturity of the NIEPS, it should be noted that bulk transfers of pension liabilities are likely to have increased the maturity of the scheme further relative to that indicated above (assuming that mainly benefits in respect of active members have been transferred out of the scheme). - 4.21 As noted above, in their consideration of risk, one key factor for the trustees is the financial strength of the sponsoring employer (the employer's covenant).
 All else being equal, a stronger employer covenant can support greater investment in return-seeking assets, due to the likelihood of the employer being able to meet any future deficits caused by investment losses.
 NIEN has stated that the NIEPS's trustees' view of its covenant is "tending to strong".
 The NIEPS's level of investment in return-seeking assets should be viewed in this context.